User Experience Intern @eBay.inc

 Wireframes and Prototype

-The concept of Long Term dasboard was prototyped with mid-fidelity and an interactive prototype was generated.
+The concept of long term dashboard was prototyped with mid-fidelity and an interactive prototype was generated.
 For the website based minimum viable product, high-fidelity prototype was published in HTML/CSS.

 The goal was to create visual content which could help the audience to understand specific features inside different available stores [PLUM, BERRY] of the fictious BLOOM brand better and enable them to appreciate different types of sales strategies available for different user groups (Sales team, prospects and partners).Thus, The aim was to design something which was not only aesthetically pleasing but also able to clearly convey the ideas.
 The challenge was to organize linear and hierarchical content together in the most effective and efficient way.